BoevaLab/ASAP/README.md

    $ python sbatch.py --gpu 4 --cpu 8 --mem 128 --time 72:00:00 -p run_script=train model=convnextdcnn experiment_name=convnextdcnn_GM12878_0 +cell_line=GM12878 train.fold=0 train.trainer.max_epochs=50
     ```

-   **This can be extended to all the following tasks -- evaluations, SNV predictions, and exporting predictions as bigwigs.**
+   **This can be extended to all tasks -- evaluations, SNV predictions, and exporting predictions as bigwigs.**

 ## Generate Evaluations

-* To obtain Pearson's correlation and variation scores on peaks and whole genome of unseen chromosomes
+* To obtain Pearson's correlation and variation scores on peaks and the whole genome of unseen chromosomes
     ```bash
    $ python run_hydra.py run_script=eval model=convnextdcnn experiment_name=convnextdcnn_GM12878_0 +cell_line=GM12878 eval.fold=0 paths=local
     ```
    This generates `data/results.csv` and `data/robustness.csv` containing the required scores.

-## Predict SNVs
+## Predict Allele-Specfic ATAC-seq

 * One can predict the effect of SNVs using a pre-trained model.

     ```bash
    $ python run_hydra.py run_script=predict_snv model=convnextdcnn experiment_name=convnextdcnn_TCGA-A6-A567 +cell_line=TCGA-A6-A567 paths=local
     ```
-   Here the SNVs are defined in `conf/cell_line/TCGA-A6-A567`.
+   Here, the SNVs are defined in `conf/cell_line/TCGA-A6-A567`.

    This generates a csv with allele-specific predicted signals in `data/generated/predictions`.